What Has Changed in This Document

 University-sponsored travel may, from time to time, become essential.
 The below procedures must be followed for funding and approval of essential University-sponsored travel:

 All Community Members

-- Requests for essential University-sponsored travel must be made by completing the Request for Essential University-Sponsored Travel Form.
-All requests will be reviewed by the Risk Management and the Budget Office, and for faculty, will include a representative from the Office of the Dean of the Faculty/Provost.
+- Requests for essential University-sponsored travel must be made by completing the Request for Essential University-Sponsored Travel form.
+All requests will be reviewed by Risk Management, the Budget Office, and for faculty, will include a representative from the Office of the Dean of the Faculty/Provost.
 Staff requests must include the approval of the supervisor and Vice President.

 - All travelers must carefully monitor changing travel restrictions both nationally and internationally.

-- After travel, Community members are encouraged to self-quarantine and monitor their health for 14 days or limit contact with others, where possible, and seek testing if travel was to an area with infection levels greater than within the Community, even if not specifically required by travel advisories.
+- After any travel, Community members are encouraged to quarantine and monitor their health for 14 days or limit contact with others, where possible, and seek testing if travel was to an area with infection levels greater than within the Community, even if not specifically required by travel advisories.

 - Essential travel for faculty is defined as travel that is required for purposes of teaching and curricular development, or to preserve critical scholarly activity that cannot be postponed and for which travel is necessary.

 - Travel to attend professional or educational conferences is currently defined as non-essential.
 However, exemptions from this policy may be granted by the Office of the Provost and Dean of the Faculty so that faculty can continue their pursuit of academic excellence.
 While seriously considering the health and safety of the Community, the Office of the Provost and Dean of the Faculty will work to support these essential travel requests for faculty at the rank of assistant and associate professor.